radu2020/deliveryhero/README.md

     Enter the **API Key**, **API URL**, and **Vendor ID**, then click **Get Vendor Data** to retrieve the vendor details (**Post Vendor Data** is also supported).

         ![UI Screenshot](docs/images/ui.jpg)
+# AWS Powertools

+Why Use AWS Powertools for Python in Lambda Projects?
+AWS Powertools for Python provides pre-built utilities like structured logging, tracing, and metrics that follow AWS best practices.
+Using Powertools helps you write cleaner, more reliable, and production-ready Lambda functions faster, while also making observability (logs, traces, metrics) much easier to implement and maintain.

 # Thank you for your time and attention!